-TOP 10 ASIAN SUBGROUPS
+TOP 10 ASIAN SUBGROUPS Alone or in Combination 2020

-Asian Alone 2020 New York City United States
+Asian Alo ne 2020 New York City United States

-Housing Home- owners 43% 60% - Foreign Born LEP (ages 5+) Naturalized Citizen 59% 57% 43 59 Tenure - Renters 57% 40% - Non-Citizen 43% 4 the city.
+Housing Home- owners 43% 60%

+Tenure Renters 57% 40%

+The Asian American population has grown significantly in New York City throughout the last 20 years, and now makes up over 16% of the population of the largest and one of the most diverse cities in the United States.
+104 In 2020, the city had over 8 million people spread throughout its five counties (boroughs): New York (Manhattan), Kings (Brooklyn), Bronx (Bronx), Richmond (Staten Island), and Queens (Queens).
+Chinese and Asian Indian are the largest Asian ethnicities in the city.
 And while Bangladeshis are not in the top ten Asian subgroups in the United States, they are the fifth largest group in New York City signaling that this is one of the largest Bangladeshi concentrations in the U.S. The graphics below provide information on the boroughs and counties, the city as a whole, the state, and the nation.

 Since New York City is made up of five counties, there are more citizenship and English language ability data to analyze.
 Overall, Brooklyn, Manhattan, and Queens have the largest Asian American populations.
 Brooklyn and Manhattan have slightly more non-citizens than the national average, but Queens has a much larger share of the Asian American non-citizen population.
 Further, in all of the boroughs other than Manhattan, both the foreign-born and native-born populations are less likely to speak English very well (LEP) than the national average.